Azure-Samples/openhack-production/frontend/README.md

 ## Debugging the application

 - Follow the instructions in the [Build and run the frontend locally](##-build-and-run-the-frontend-locally) to start application
-- In Chrome, press `F12` to start the Chrome Developer Tools
+- In Chrome, open the Chrome Developer Tools
 - Select `Source` then expand `webpack` then expand the `.` folder then expand `src` and find the TypeScript file that you would like to debug and `double-click` the line in the TypeScript file that you are interested in.
 See the screenshot below as an example:

 ![localhost serve](docs/Images/localhost_debugging.png)